openshift/training/rc-setup.md

         MultipartForm:<nil> Trailer:map[] RemoteAddr: RequestURI: TLS:<nil>}]
         failed (401) 401 Unauthorized: Unauthorized

     In most cases if admin (certificate) auth is still working this means the token is invalid.
-Soon there will be more polish in the osc tooling to handle this edge case automatically but for now the simplist thing to do is to recreate the .kubeconfig.
+Soon there will be more polish in the oc tooling to handle this edge case automatically but for now the simplist thing to do is to recreate the .kubeconfig.

         # The login command creates a .kubeconfig file in the CWD.
         # But we need it to exist in ~/.kube
         cd ~/.kube

-        # If a stale token exists it will prevent the beta4 login command from working
+        # If a stale token exists it will prevent the rc login command from working
         rm .kubeconfig

-        osc login \
+        oc login \
         --certificate-authority=/etc/openshift/master/ca.crt \
         --cluster=master --server=https://ose3-master.example.com:8443 \
         --namespace=[INSERT NAMESPACE HERE]

-* When using an "osc" command like "osc get pods" I see a "certificate signed by unknown authority error":
+* When using an "oc" command like "oc get pods" I see a "certificate signed by unknown authority error":

         F0212 16:15:52.195372   13995 create.go:79] Post